Lisa L. Cunningham

 Lisa Lynn Cunningham is an American scientist.
-She is a senior investigator of sensory cell biology at the National Institute on Deafness and Other Communication Disorders (NIDCD).
+She is Scientific Director and a senior investigator of sensory cell biology at the National Institute on Deafness and Other Communication Disorders (NIDCD).

 Education

 Cunningham received a B.A. and M.A. in Audiology from the University of Tennessee.
 She was first introduced to the field of audiology by Samuel B. Burchfield.
 Her 1991 thesis was titled: Effects of click polarity on auditory brainstem responses in man using high-pass noise masking.
 She completed her thesis under the guidance of her major advisor, James W. Thelin and she credits Ravi Krishnan for his part in its conception.
 Cunningham completed a Clinical Fellowship in Audiology at Indiana University Health University Hospital.
 She received a Ph.D. in Neuroscience from the University of Virginia.
 Her dissertation was titled: Novel roles for the retinal pigment epithelium in expression and turnover of interphotoreceptor retinoid-binding protein.
 Her doctoral advisor was Federico Gonzalez-Fernandez.
 Cunningham completed a post-doctoral fellowship in Auditory Neuroscience at the University of Washington with Edwin Rubel.